brainelectronics/changelog-from-snippets/README.md

-With the default values used a changelog named `changelog.md` file located in the project root will be parsed and the new changelog will be created as `changelog.md.new` at the same leven.
+With the default values used a changelog named `changelog.md` file located in the project root will be parsed and the new changelog will be created as `changelog.md.new` at the same location.
 For further details check the [customizing section](#customizing)

 See [action.yml](action.yml)